zachtaylor1/SWProj/README.md

 5. Blacklisting and viewing blacklisted students
 6. Tracking the temporary keys and allowing for their assignments
 7. A Message system for users to message each other for arbitrary items

+Note: the main project is contained in the SWProjv1 folder.
+The only required files outside that folder are script.sql and filler.
+Please ignore the rest.